 In this guide, we’ll start at the heart of the Queen City and work our way North through Buffalo/ Niagara’s Seven Most Enjoyable Parks.
 These public greens are perfect for a little respite from the day-to-day grind and are certain to provide an enjoyable time whether you’re in Buffalo for a day, or are a self-proclaimed Buffalonian for life!

 Neighborhood: South Buffalo

 A drive to South Buffalo wouldn’t be complete without a visit to The Cazenovia Park.
 Cazenovia Park, which it is affectionately referred to as, offers seasonal events and festivals that will delight an endless number of visitors.
 Some come for the year-round skating rink and others for the inexpensive golf course.
 Caz creek is a perfect setting for a romantic picnic, and if you visit during the evening you will be blown away by the summertime fireworks display.

 Can you imagine a waterfall on Main Street?
 This storybook fantasy nearly becomes a reality in the form of Glen Park.
-This pint-sized park in Williamsville, NY is right off Main and is home to gaggles of geese, flushes of ducks, and charms of finches.
+This pint-sized park in Williamsville, NY is right off of Main and is home to flocks of geese, flushes of ducks, and the charm of finches.
 It’s also common to find fleets of photographers capturing images of newly married couples against the backdrop of the Glen Falls waterfall.
 Whenever the sun shines in sunny old Williamsville, you are guaranteed the best views at the Glen.

 Neighborhood: North Buffalo